dominictarr/ctrlflow/README.md

   //seq returned a function, call it, passing a callback:

   go(1, 2, 3, function (err) {
-    //passing in a callback that will be called when the sequence is complete })
+    //passing in a callback that will be called when the entire tree/sequence is complete })

 ```